rodb2008/M45-Core-goPool/operations.md

 - `rawtx` / `hashtx` (optional): used for status/metrics only.

-Bitcoin Core allows publishing each topic to a different ZMQ address/port (e.g. `zmqpubrawblock=...`, `zmqpubrawtx=...`). goPool currently expects all topics it subscribes to to be available on the single configured `node.zmq_block_addr`, so publish the optional tx topics to the same endpoint if you want those UI stats to populate.
+Bitcoin Core allows publishing each topic to a different ZMQ address/port (e.g. `zmqpubrawblock=...`, `zmqpubrawtx=...`). goPool currently expects all topics it subscribes to to be available on the single configured `node.zmq_block_addr`, so publish the optional tx topics to the same endpoint if you want those UI stats to populate. goPool also uses RPC longpoll for frequent `getblocktemplate` updates (including `coinbasevalue` / transaction fees); ZMQ is used for fast new-block detection and status metrics.

-For more frequent updates to `getblocktemplate.coinbasevalue` (and thus transaction-fee-inclusive payouts) between blocks, set `node.zmq_longpoll_fallback = true` so goPool also uses RPC longpoll while ZMQ is enabled (default).

 ## Status pages & API